PhillipDiCarlo/VerifyMe-A-Discord-Age-Verifier/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is proprietary software owned by [Your Company Name].
+All rights reserved.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Disclaimer

 This bot integrates with Onfido's identity verification service.
 Make sure to comply with all relevant data protection and privacy laws when using this bot.

-## License

-This project is proprietary software owned by [Your Company Name].
-All rights reserved.
-See the [LICENSE.md](LICENSE.md) file for details.